Lego1st/quizzes/web_server/README.md

 ```

 #### `api/posted_quiz/`
-**Descriptions:** Response a list of quiz that is created by an user
+**Descriptions:**  Return a list of posted quizzes by a user.
+If the user in the request is the author, return full list of the posted quizzes, including pending quizzes, rejected quizzes, and approved quizzes.
+Otherwise, only return list of approved quizzes.

 Example:
 ```